-WordPress comes with a comment management system of its own.
-WordPress posts, pages, and other post types can accept comments.
-All WordPress themes come equipped with comment layout templates.
-However, it is up to you to engage users on your website and encourage them to leave comments.
+WordPress posts, pages, and other post types can accept comments, if you choose to allow them.
+However, it’s up to you to engage users on your website and encourage them to leave comments.

 The Comments Screen in WordPress

 All comments on a WordPress website are displayed on the Comments page in your WordPress admin area.
 By default, it displays all comments.